-(1) A group of Free Methodist students on a college or university campus.
+- (1) A group of Free Methodist students on a college or university campus. - (2) Free Methodists stationed overseas.

-- (2) Free Methodists stationed overseas. - (3) Free Methodists living where no society exists, or committed to planting another Free Methodist church. - b.
+- (3) Free Methodists living where no society exists, or committed to planting another Free Methodist church. - b.
 When under the jurisdiction of the annual conference, they may elect one person to represent them before the conference board of evangelism.
 Their tithes and offerings may be paid to the conference and shall be held in a separate account for that fellowship. - c.
 When under the jurisdiction of a sponsoring society, they may elect one person to represent them before that society's official board.
-Their tithes and offerings may be paid to that society and shall be held in a separate account for that fellowship. - ¶ 363.
-Upon majority vote of contiguous societies or pastoral charges, such may unite, with individual membership automatically transferred to the united society. - ¶ 364.
-1. Any member who withdraws from the church with no complaints pending against him at the time, may, by a recommendation of the official board and a three-fourths vote of the society from which he withdrew, be reinstated in full membership without being required to serve as a preparatory member, provided that he make request to the pastor of the society within one year of the date of withdrawal.
-However, any local preacher's or lay minister's license would be invalid until renewed by the official board.
+Their tithes and offerings may be paid to that society and shall be held in a separate account for that fellowship.

+¶ 363.
+Upon majority vote of contiguous societies or pastoral charges, such may unite with individual membership automatically transferred to the united society.

+§ 364.
+1. Members who withdraw from the church with no complaints against them at the time, may by action of the official board be reinstated into full membership without becoming a preparatory member if the following conditions are met: